The long-form vs. short-form content debate has flipped back and forth from one extreme to the other over the years.

 Like Seth Godin, Eddie isn’t tying long-form content goals to his short-form articles.
-Rather, his whole website and content strategy is built around email subscribers.
-Visit the website and you see all kinds of CTAs to subscribe and testimonials from people who already have.
+Rather, his whole website and content strategy are built around email subscribers.
+Visit the website, and you will see all kinds of CTAs to subscribe to and testimonials from people who already have.

 Then, you get the latest VeryGoodCopy content delivered right to your inbox.